Everything To Know About Sasha Attwood, Jack Grealish’s Girlfriend

 ©Getty Images

-‘Let’s just address the elephant in the room as that’s probably why the majority of you are here,’ Sasha said in her YouTube video.
-‘Yes I have a boyfriend and yes you know who it is… It’s really not interesting, I keep things private off social media on all my open accounts because people are mean…it’s not been a secret at all it’s just something I’ve not posted about.’
+‘Let’s just address the elephant in the room, as that’s probably why the majority of you are here,’ Sasha said in a YouTube video.
+‘Yes, I have a boyfriend and yes you know who it is… It’s really not interesting, I keep things private off social media on all my open accounts because people are mean… It’s not been a secret at all, it’s just something I’ve not posted about.’

 While she didn’t delve into their relationship, she did explain exactly why she chooses not to – and judging by the death threats she received as soon as fans of Jack found her, she was right to.

-‘I never in a million years thought it would be this bad,’ she explained.
+‘I never in a million years thought it would be this bad,’ she explained at the time.
 ‘I was receiving 200 death threats a day [during the Euros], so many messages every single day and I still get them now all day every day.
-[Things like] “I hope you die, I hope you get cancer and die, I hope your whole family dies, I hope the next time you’re in the car you crash it and die, I hope after Wembley you die” it’s just crazy.
+[Things like:] “I hope you die, I hope you get cancer and die, I hope your whole family dies, I hope the next time you’re in the car you crash it and die, I hope after Wembley you die.”
+It’s just crazy.
 The nasty messages about my appearances, the way that I am.
 What are you all doing?
 It’s so embarrassing.’

 ‘The scary thing is it’s young girls,’ Sasha continued.
 ‘I go on their accounts and they’re literally 13/14.
-I try and put it down to age but I was never like that at that age, I just think social media is so toxic and it’s really sad that these generations are growing up thinking it’s okay to say something like that.
-You hear it all the time “Oh I didn’t think she was going to see it, I didn’t think she’d reply” but why are you doing it?
-Please ask yourself.’
+I try and put it down to age but I was never like that at that age, I just think social media is so toxic and it’s really sad that these generations are growing up thinking it’s okay to say something like that.'

 What is Sasha Attwood's YouTube?

-You can watch Sasha's entire YouTube video above, but what’s telling about her video isn’t just the impact of trolling itself, but the reaction to her admission that it was mostly young girls.
-It’s what most people are picking apart on social media, with one user boldly stating ‘most abuse online directed at women is from other women’.
+You can watch Sasha's entire YouTube video above, but what’s telling about her video isn’t just the impact of trolling itself, but the reaction to her admission that it had been mostly young girls sending the abuse.
+Or, as one commenter boldly put it, ‘Most abuse online directed at women is from other women.'

 According to a survey by Plan International, the most common type of online harm against women and girls is abusive and insulting language, followed by deliberate embarrassment and then threats of sexual violence.
 Another study by Amnesty International UK also found that one in five women have suffered online abuse or harassment, with almost half receiving sexist or misogynistic abuse and 27% threats of sexual or physical assault.